 - 1. The term "petition" includes any document that requests an evidentiary proceeding and asserts the existence of a disputed issue of material fact.
 Each petition, pleading or request for hearing or appeal shall be legible and on 8 1⁄2-inch by 11-inch size white paper, printed on one side of the paper only and lines shall be double-spaced. - 2.
-All written documents requesting any of the above such action shall contain: - (a) The name and address of each person affected, if known; - (b) The name, address, and telephone number of the Contractor_or petitioner; the name, address, and telephone number of the petitioner's representative, if any, which shall be the address for service purposes during the course of the proceeding; and an explanation of how the petitioner's or Contractor's substantial interests will be affected by the Advisory Board's determination; - (c) A statement of all disputed issues of material fact.
-If there are none, the petition must so indicate; - (c) A concise statement of the ultimate facts alleged, including the specific facts the petitioner or Contractor contends warrant reversal or modification of the DNR's or Advisory Board's proposed action; - (d) A statement of the relief sought by the petitioner, stating precisely the action petitioner wishes the DNR, Advisory Board or the Board of County Commissioners to take with respect to any proposed action; - (e) A petition shall not be heard or considered if it is not in substantial compliance with this section or it has been untimely filed; - (f) The DNR shall promptly give written notice to all parties of any action or the failure to take action on a petition.
+All written documents requesting any of the above such action shall contain: - (a) The name and address of each person affected, if known; - (b) The name, address, and telephone number of the Contractor or petitioner; the name, address, and telephone number of the petitioner's representative, if any, which shall be the address for service purposes during the course of the proceeding; and an explanation of how the petitioner's or Contractor's substantial interests will be affected by the Advisory Board's determination; - (c) A statement of all disputed issues of material fact.
+If there are none, the petition must so indicate; - (e)i.
+A concise statement of the ultimate facts alleged, including the specific facts the petitioner or Contractor contends warrant reversal or modification of the DNR's or Advisory Board's proposed action; - (d)ii.
+A statement of the relief sought by the petitioner, stating precisely the action petitioner wishes the DNR, Advisory Board or the Board of County Commissioners to take with respect to any proposed action;